-Yikes, that’s a looong time for tween and teen girls to wait for their reward—especially in a culture of instant gratification where the average marrying age for females is 27–30.
+Yikes, that’s a long time for tween and teen girls to wait for their reward—especially in a culture of instant gratification where the average marrying age for females is 27–30.

-God really is the ultimate reward; not a guy, not a relationship, not marriage.
+God is the ultimate reward; not a guy, not a relationship, not marriage.

 So a girl’s to pine away in loneliness for three long decades?
 And then, suddenly, it’ll all be worth it?
 I don’t see how that’s good news.

 But this, on the other hand, is: You and I don’t have to wait until marriage to experience the happiness we’re looking for today.
 It is ours for the having—right now.